The importance of Aboriginal and Torres Strait Islander languages and supporting communities

 Erin Gauntlett, Department of Local Government, Sport and Cultural Industries, Western Australian Government

-Kathrin Jenson, Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts
+Kathrin Jenson, Department of Women, Aboriginal and Torres Strait Islander Partnerships and Multiculturalism

 Mellissa Gray, Department of Premier and Cabinet, Tasmanian Government